tobiolutimehin/CogniPace/README.md

-# LeetCode Spaced Repetition Chrome Extension
+# CogniPace Chrome Extension

-LeetCode Spaced Repetition is a Chrome extension for deliberate interview practice.
+CogniPace is a Chrome extension for deliberate interview practice.
 It combines spaced repetition with curated learning paths so you can decide what to review now, what to study next, and how your practice is trending over time without leaving the browser.

 ## Current Status